NEW YORK ---> GUATEMALA

-NOMADIC travelled to Guatemala.
-At the time, the only direct flight from NY to Guatemala City was United Airlines - Newark Airport, the flight duration was 5h 25m.
+At the time, the only direct flight from NY to Guatemala City was United Airlines from Newark Airport, the flight duration is 5h 25m.

 We arrived at Guatemala City Friday night, and drove strait to Antigua Guatemala (aprox.
 1hr drive).

-The city is small; so 3 or maybe 2 days is enough to see everything.
+The city is small, 3 or maybe 2 days are enough to see everything.
 We heard that the shops in Antigua are more expensive than Chi Chi Market, so only buy what you really like, beacuse it is cheaper at the Market.
-Everything is walking distance, so you can easily find the shops.
+Everything is walking distance, you can easily find the shops.

 The drive from Lake Atitlan to Chichi Market is approximately 2hs.
 The market is located in Chichicastenango, a large indigenous town lying on the crests of mountaintops at an altitude of 1,965 m (6,447 ft).
 As of 2012, 98.5% of the municipality's population is indigenous Mayan K'iche.